lizbur10/refresher-on-mvc/README.md

 The ```controller``` and ```model``` implementations in Rails are straightforward to align with our understanding of MVC.

-Not only are they named helpfully and live in helpfully-named directories like `models/` and `controllers/`,  but they encapsulate their responsibilities as perscribed in the MVC architecture.
+Not only are they named helpfully and live in helpfully-named directories like `models/` and `controllers/`,  but they encapsulate their responsibilities as prescribed in the MVC architecture.
 The controller actions mediate requests and delegate lookups by calling methods on models.
 As expected, models work with the low-level persistent storage subsystems (e.g. databases) to UPDATE, SELECT, and DELETE data in the database.
 The Rails views are templates for displaying data.
 They are automatically turned into HTML that is sent over the internet by Rails.
 However, the data they need to "complete" themselves is provided by a Rails controller.
 Rails "automagically" shares any variable prefixed with `@` in a controller action with the view.

 *ASIDE*: Some feel that this "automagic" is "bad."
 DHH feels that this "automagic" is "good."
 Reasonable programmers can disagree over the advantages and disadvantages of this choice.
 However, since DHH created Rails and runs the project, his opinion is the one implemented.